cgnorthcutt/cgnorthcutt.github.io/md/bodybuilding.md

 ## Bonus -- Eat healthy:

 Increase intake of:
-1. protein
-2. fiber
+1. protein -- Somewhere between 0.5 grams to 1.3 grams per pound of body weight per day, depending on how much you're working out.
+For example, I weigh ~175lbs and aim for ~150g of protein.
+2. fiber -- Aim for 20-30g per day.
+High consumption of protein powders is like pouring sand into your sink -- fiber + water helps move this stuff through.
+Just trust me on this one and do your digestive track a favor -- eat lots of fiber!

 Avoid:
-1. sugar (try to NEVER eat foods with added sugar -- candy / soda / juice with added sugar)
+1. sugar -- try to NEVER eat foods with added sugar -- candy / soda / juice with added sugar
-2. fat (try to NEVER eat saturated fat, a little unsaturated fat is okay - avocados / fish oils / etc)
+2. fat -- try to NEVER eat saturated fat, a little unsaturated fat is okay - avocados / fish oils / etc
-3. salt (This is a big one - too much salt decreases your muscle's weight to power ratio) It really just comes down to eat protein and fiber.
+3. salt -- This is a big one - too much salt decreases your muscle's weight to power ratio.

+It really just comes down to eat protein and fiber.
 Avoid sugar, fat, and salt.